dgor82/dgor82.github.io/dev_style_guide.md

 In my .NET / C# projects, I generally follow the set of approaches and paradigms described below, to guide the development process towards excellence and a maintainable codebase - thereby attempting to avoid the complexity trap that besets so many software projects.

-Also check the [detailed guide](https://github.com/dgor82/devtools#continuous-integration-ci) to my CI Workflow / Setup supported by shell scripts and GitHub Action workflows.

 # ToC

 - [My Dev Style Guide](#my-dev-style-guide)